 Sales and deals lose value if they are too regular – so emailing your customers every week with a new offer is not enticing or exciting for them.
 A big deal every once in a while is more likely to get opened than the same offer every week

 Measure the results of your email campaigns – we recommend Google Analytics to do this.
 You’ll see what emails are being opened and converting sales, and this is how you can be sure of what campaigns are working and do more of the same.
 It’s a lot to think about, so you’ll more than likely need to invest in a good email marketing tool to help you manage.
 Email Marketing from 123 Reg allows you to do all of the things discussed and more, plus creating a professional email campaign is made simple thanks to drag-and-drop the interface.

 This is something every business owner needs to think about carefully, especially if you don’t have your own money to start up with.
-There are a few options we’ll briefly cover now:
+There are a few options: